thatherahere/sf-image-compression-function/README.md

    ```sh
    sfdx force:source:deploy -x manifest/package.xml -l RunSpecifiedTests -r ContentDocumentLinkTriggerTest
    ```
+#### Function Deployment to compute environment:
+Follow these steps to deploy your function to a compute environment:

 1. Log in to Salesforce Functions (you may have to repeat this command later as this will eventually time out)